hubble-exchange/python-sdk/README.md

     positions = client.get_margin_and_positions()

     # subscribe to order book updates for market = 0; receives a new message every second(only for those prices where the quantity has changed)
-    # this is a blocking operation, so needs to run in a separate thread
+    # this is a blocking operation, so it needs to run in a separate thread
     def callback(ws, message: OrderBookDepthResponse):
         print(f"Received orderbook update: {message}")